What is hip arthroscopic surgery?

 Following the surgical procedure you will be discharged from the hospital.
 The severity of your case will dictate how long the surgical procedure takes.
 However, in most cases the process takes approximately two hours.
 In some cases the hip surgeon may reach your joint with the camera and find that a significant amount of work needs to be done in which case you might have to stay overnight for monitoring.
 It is imperative that you have somebody else drive you home when the surgical process is over and stay with you for at least the first night.

-For more information, contact the top knee specialist in Los Angeles.
+For more information, contact the top knee doctor in Los Angeles.